Source documents

 • Posted transfer shipments and receipts are not user entry points for Shipper TMS actions in the current version.

-• Customer, vendor, location, ship-to, and order-address map data improve automatic route creation.
+• Customer, vendor, location, company, ship-to, and order-address map data improve automatic route creation.

 Troubleshooting